Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 trained agents or for imitation learning.)

-The Brain class abstracts out the decision making logic from the agent itself so that you can use the same brain in multiple agents.
-How a brain makes its decisions depends on the type of brain it is.
-An **External** brain simply passes the observations from its agents to an external process and then passes the decisions made externally back to the agents.
-An **Internal** brain uses the trained policy parameters to make decisions (and no longer adjusts the parameters in search of a better decision).
-The other types of brains do not directly involve training, but you might find them useful as part of a training project.
+The Brain class abstracts out the decision making logic from the agent itself so that you can use the same Brain in multiple agents.
+How a Brain makes its decisions depends on the type of Brain it is.
+An **External** Brain simply passes the observations from its agents to an external process and then passes the decisions made externally back to the agents.
+An **Internal** Brain uses the trained policy parameters to make decisions (and no longer adjusts the parameters in search of a better decision).
+The other types of Brains do not directly involve training, but you might find them useful as part of a training project.
 See [Brains](Learning-Environment-Design-Brains.md).